thedrow/nose2-testsuite/docs/introduction.rst

 Introduction
 ============

-nose2-testsuite is a highly opinioned nose2 plugin that aims to assist you to write a better test suite.
+nose2-testsuite is a highly opinionated nose2 plugin that aims to assist you to write a better test suite.

 Overview
 --------